mryakar/appsfactory-root/README.md

 chmod +x createDockerImages.sh
 ````

-Run the build script.
+Run the build script as root.
 This will build the projects and creates their docker images.

 ````shell
 ./createDockerImages.sh